zgfgNew/PlayIntegrityFork/README.md

 - If it's on the [Known Banned Kernel List](https://xdaforums.com/t/module-play-integrity-fix-safetynet-fix.4607985/post-89308909) then inform your kernel developer/ROM maintainer to remove their branding for their next build
 - You may also try a different custom kernel, or go back to the default kernel for your ROM, if available/possible

+### Failing DEVICE verdict (on custom ROM)

+- Check the ROM signing keys with command `adb shell unzip -l /system/etc/security/otacerts.zip` or `unzip -l /system/etc/security/otacerts.zip`
+- If the output shows the ROM is signed with the AOSP testkey then inform your ROM maintainer to start signing their builds with a private key for their next build and ideally also provide a ROM signature migration build to allow you to update to it without requiring a data wipe
+- You may also try a different custom ROM, or go back to the stock ROM for your device, if available/possible

-### Play Protect/Store Certification and Google Wallet Tap To Pay Setup Security Requirements
+### Failing Play Protect/Store Certification and/or Google Wallet Tap To Pay Setup Security Requirements

 Follow these steps:

 - Reflash the module in your root manager app
 - Clear Google Wallet (com.google.android.apps.walletnfcrel) and/or Google Pay (com.google.android.apps.nbu.paisa.user) cache, if you have them installed
-- Clear Google Play Store (com.android.vending) cache and data
+- Clear Google Play Store (com.android.vending) and, if present, Google Play Protect Service (com.google.android.odad) cache and data
 - Clear Google Play Services (com.google.android.gms) cache and data, or, optionally skip clearing data and wait some time (~24h) for it to resolve on its own
 - Reboot